A is for Azimuth and Arnica

 Art direction: Alex Inczech.
 Images: Ben Carson.

-Featuring percussionists Chris Froh, Ian Antonio, and Russell Greenberg
+Featuring percussionists Chris Froh, Ian Antonio, Russell Greenberg, and Aiyun Huang.

-Sound engineering by Eric Parson (A is for Azimuth and Arnica), and William Coulter (Mediations, Tenors).
+Sound engineering by Eric Parson (A is for Azimuth and Arnica: interpretations by Froh, Antonio, and Greenberg.
+Nick Squire (A is for Azimuth and Arnica: interpretation by Aiyun Huang); and William Coulter (Mediations, Tenors).
+Hear excerpts below.

 Chris Froh